 Concept: Separation of Religion or Belief and State - SOROBAS.
-The starting point for this concept is the First Preamble to the 1948 United Nations Universal Declaration of Human Rights; "Whereas recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.
+The starting point for this dialogue is the First Preamble to the 1948 United Nations Universal Declaration of Human Rights; "Whereas recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.
 It suggests States recalling their history, culture and constitution adopt fair and equal human rights protection for all religions or beliefs as described in General Comment 22 on Article 18, International Covenant on Civil and Political Rights, UN Human Rights Committee, 20 July 1993 (CCPR/C/21/Rev.1/Add.4):

 • PARAGRAPH 2.
 Article 18 protects theistic, non-theistic and atheistic beliefs, as well as the right not to profess any religion or belief.
 The terms belief and religion are to be broadly construed.
-Article 18 is not limited in its application to traditional religions or to religions.
+Article 18 is not limited in its application to traditional religions or to religions and beliefs with international characteristics or practices analogous to those of traditional religions.
 The Committee therefore views with concern any tendency to discriminate against any religion or belief for any reasons, including the fact that they are newly established, or represent religious minorities that may be the subject of hostility by a predominant religious community.